hellbound22/auto-auto-battler/README.md

 #### Roadmap

-- [ ] Outsource Q-tables to a DB to spare our poor RAM
+- [x] Outsource Q-tables to a DB to spare our poor RAM
+  - [ ] Shit's slow as hell now, IMPROVE
 - [ ] Implement CLI args
+- [ ] Use async for training
 - [ ] Use current life implementation
 - [ ] Include turn, gold in the state
 - [ ] Reward based on Wins